 E.164 number manipulation rules apply to Service Numbers.
 If the trunk profile has E.164 manipulation settings then this will modify outbound numbers in the same way as regular outbound calls.

 In the 'Add-users' section of the portal, an additional field is available for Trunk users to select the outbound Caller ID

-- The outbound caller ID will be their Trunk Number or DiD (default)
+- The outbound caller ID which will be their Trunk Number or DiD - this is the default setting

-- A Service number will be presented for calls made by the user.
+- A Service number that will be presented for calls made by the user